KomodoPlatform/developer-docs/additional-assets/templates/002-crypto-conditions-template.md

 **sterlized method parameters**

 Same as above.

+Do note that in the method name above, `## methodname`, we didn't capitalize it, nor did we include any parameters in it.

+Also, note below that if you don't have any arguments or responses, you need to say so.
+Otherwise, the reader will think that you forgot to add them and they'll get confused.

 When you get to the last method (rpc), just end the docs.
 No need for any final conclusion.
 The user is going to be hopping back and forth throughout the docs, so there's no need to say goodbye.

-Do note that in the method name above, `## methodname`, we didn't capitalize it, nor did we include any parameters in it.

-Also, note below that if you don't have any arguments or responses, you need to say so.
-Otherwise, the reader will think that you forgot to add them and they'll get confused.

-You can skip examples if there is nothing to show, but not if there is something to show.

 #### Arguments: